-Coral didn’t make any friends, and that was still only half by choice.
+Coral didn’t make any friends.
 Her paranoia crushed her blooming extroversion.
-But the loneliness was a decoration she had become used to.
+But the loneliness was a decoration she’d become used to.
 It wasn’t like she had any practice making friends anyway.
 Her mother had sheltered her from the wicked secular world, and her only exposure to normal peer interaction had come through TV, which was like trying to learn neurochemistry by piecing together third-hand gossip.
 After her first few attempts at making friends ended in awkward scars on her psyche, Coral instead decided to swallow her desire for companionship and focus on studying.
-Education, she had realized long ago, was the key to unlatching the fetters of her hometown.
+Education was the key to unlatching the fetters of her hometown.
 That path allowed her to continue intoxicating herself with the illusion of normalcy.

-But classes strung her along a dark road, particular those which touched upon the black lesions in history left by the hemomancers.
+But classes strung her along a dark road, particularly those which touched upon the black lesions in history left by the hemomancers.
 Coral had always known that hemomancers were universally reviled, but she had never before known why.
-Her mother had grotesquely spared her the details of such horrors as the Red Death and the Crimson War, which had twice left Europe in ruins.
-Though Coral was herself a hemomancer, she found herself cheering for St. Isabeau when their history class came to focus upon the Lady Saint’s crusade in fifteenth-century France.
+Her mother had grotesquely spared her the details of such horrors as the Red Death and the Crimson Wars, which had twice left Europe in ruins.
+Though Coral was herself a hemomancer, she found herself cheering for Saint Isabeau when their lessons came to focus upon the Lady Saint’s crusade in fifteenth-century France.

-The first time Coral really got a look, she had been sitting in English one rainy November day, waiting for the rest of the students to arrive.
-Three boys, including Mike Russell, whom she was undeniably growing attracted to, seemed to appear from thin air and bar the girl’s path as she made to move past the classroom.
+The first time Coral really got a look, she’d been sitting in English one rainy November day, waiting for the rest of the students to arrive.
+The three boys seemed to appear from thin air and bar the girl’s path as she made to move past the classroom.
 Her books crashed to the floor from an open-handed swipe delivered by the largest of their number, and then she was shoved back up against the lockers.
 Like a pack of wolves, they surrounded her, mocked her with words too distant to make out, and laughed.
 The laughter corroded the girl’s stoic facade, and soon silent tears began to boil in her eyes and leak down her cheeks.
-Coral watched in a mix of fascination and pity, but nobody else in the classroom seemed to share her interest.
+Coral watched with a mix of fascination and pity, but nobody else in the classroom seemed to share her interest.
 After barely a minute, the boys dispersed, once more leaving the girl to pick up her books alone.

 It was hard to watch.
 So much for that zero-tolerance policy, Coral thought.
 Zero tolerance, zero teeth.
 She caught the eye of the boy sitting next to her, who she found had also been watching the hall.
 “Why don’t the teachers do something?” she asked him.